-Entities often stay in empty rooms
+Spirits often stay in empty rooms.

 The switchboard will get calls from empty rooms, perhaps wanting service.

-Phones are lifted off their receivers in empty rooms.
+Phone are lifted off their receivers in empty rooms.

 Disembodied voices are heard coming from empty rooms, and the sounds of nonexistent children playing in the hallways have been reported by other guests.

 Lisa of Contact Research Investigation Specialists [CRIS] recorded an EVP in Marilyn’s old suite, “Help Me!”
-They conducted a paranormal investigation with Para-psychologist, Dr. Barry Taft.
+They conducted a paranormal investigation with Para-psychologist Dr. Barry Taft.

 7000 Hollywood Boulevard